emptythevoid/flipperzero/nrf24/readme.md

 ## Errors:
 If munifying says "CAUTION: According to bootloader version, only signed firmwares are accepted!
 Closing Logitech Receiver in bootloader mode...
 Error provided firmware has no signature, but the bootloader requires one."
 This means that the firmware on the dongle has been updated to enforce signature checks, and cannot be downgraded to vulnerable firmware.

+## Notes:
+9/18/24: New MK520 bundle (mouse M310) not vulnerable.
+Dongle using signed firmware